kawasaki006/socket-rpc/README.md

   - client: send heartbeat if write-idle
   - server: close channel if read-idle for a period

-On the client side, each outgoing request is associated with a `CompletableFuture`, stored in a map; the inbound handler completes the future when a response arrives (future correlation).
+On the client side, each outgoing request is associated with a `CompletableFuture`, stored in a map; the inbound handler completes the future when a response arrives.
-See `UnprocessedRpcReq` for the correlation map. :contentReference[oaicite:3]{index=3}

 ---